PAMELA YAP, L.Ac, MSTOM

 I have been studying Daoist philosophy since 1994, and started my Qigong cultivation under Micheal Tse's student Adam Wallace in 2005.
 In 2009, I came to a major watershed moment in my practice when I discovered Chi Nei Tsang (氣內腸) , a Daoist system of internal organ healing, under Mantak Chia’s students Karin Sorvik and Rob Renahan.

-The Five-Phase Cycle (Water, Wood, and Fire, Earth and Metal) as an interdependent web of alchemical processes that make up the ecosystem of the person, runs deep in my approach to healing and to all of life.
+The Five-Phase Cycle (Water, Wood, and Fire, Earth and Metal) as an interdependent web of alchemical processes that make up the ecosystem of the person, runs deep in my approach to healing and to life.
 The body is of nature, and serves as a microcosm for the elegant intelligence present in all of life.
 I founded Acupuncture for All Seasons in 2010 based on this very principle: the incorruptible whole beyond the sum of its constantly changing parts.
-I am fully convinced that we are here to discover the abundance and generosity of the universe as it flows in our own bodies.
-We are here to help each other discover, and master this.
+I am fully convinced that we are here to discover the abundance and generosity of the universe as it flows in our own bodies and through our life.
+We are here to help each other discover, embody, and share this with all beings and with the planet.